jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/data-types/binary-strings.md

 [b](219)(46) [<html><body><p>Hello, World!</p></body></html>]
 ```

-Vice versa, a Carbon file converted into a JSON string_buffer using the standard JSON formatter will produce the JSON snippet from above for the Carbon file snippet from above.
+Vice versa, a Carbon file converted into a JSON string using the standard JSON formatter will produce the JSON snippet from above for the Carbon file snippet from above.

 > **TODO:** Not yet implemented